zidan-idz/ArPy/README.md

 See [CHANGELOG.md](CHANGELOG.md) for detailed version history.

-### v3.0 (Latest Version)
+### v3.1 (Latest Version)
-- Complete rewrite with modular architecture
-- Simple CLI interface with argparse
-- 10 encryption methods
+A maintenance and stability update focusing on reliability and correctness.
-- Auto-detection decryption
+- Fixed `bitwise` and `charlen` decryption logic (now fully reversible).
-- Progress bars for long operations (with tqdm)
-- Centralized version management
-- Added Bug reporting system (--report)
+- Added comprehensive test suite for stability.
+- Improved clarity in `marshal` decryption feedback.

 ---